How long is N2 Physical Therapy closed, and how do I communicate with you about appointments?

-I am a new patient and want to set up care for when you reopen.
+I am a new patient and want to set up an appointment.
 How do I do this?

 Please email us via one of our online forms.
 You can select your provider, or go to our services page to do this.
-Registration can be completed in a matter of minutes if you utilize an online form, or email us at email@example.com.
+Registration can be completed in a matter of minutes if you utilize an online form, your specific provider's Kareo scheduling page found on the physical therapist biography, or email us at firstname.lastname@example.org.
 Please provide your date, email from a frequently used email that will easy to use as your patient portal, and email your birthday.
-You will receive a response within 24 hours and be able to set up your care.
+You will receive a response within 24 hours and be able to set up your plan of care.

 I am a new patient and want to get started with a Telehealth consultation.
 How do I do this?

 Please send your request to start this service at email@example.com.
 Please include the same information you would as a new patient, and we will distribute forms electronically.
 Telehealth is currently being covered by insurance and evolving daily.
 Please refer to our Telehealth page for more and continually updated informaiton.